microsoft/FLAML/website/docs/Examples/AutoML-NLP.md

     "transformer": {
         "model_path": "google/electra-small-discriminator", # if model_path is not set, the default model is facebook/muppet-roberta-base: https://huggingface.co/facebook/muppet-roberta-base
         "output_dir": "data/output/",                       # setting the output directory
-        "ckpt_per_epoch": 5,                                # setting the number of checkpoints per epoch "fp16": False,
+        "fp16": False,
     }   # setting whether to use FP16
 }